 Set alerts to notify you when data in your dashboards changes beyond limits you set.
 Alerts can only be set up on tiles pinned from report visuals, and only on gauges, KPIs and cards.
+Alerts can be set on visuals created from streaming datasets that have been pinned from a report to a dashboard, but cannot be set on streaming tiles created directly on the dashboard using Add tile > Custom streaming data.
 Only you can see the alerts you set, even if you share your dashboard.
-Data alerts are fully synchronized across platforms; set and view data alerts in the Power BI mobile app for iPhone, Power BI mobile app for Windows and in the Power BI service.
+Data alerts are fully synchronized across platforms; set and view data alerts in the Power BI mobile apps and in the Power BI service.
 They are not available for Power BI Desktop.
 Alerts can even be automated and integrated with Microsoft Flow - try it out yourself.

 Data-driven alert notifications provide information about your data.
 If you view your Power BI data on a mobile device and that device gets stolen, we recommend using the Power BI service to turn off all data-driven alert rules.